 Bishop Dr. Michael E. Ford, Sr.

-the entities under the banner of Christ Temple Ministries.
+all the entities under the banner of Christ Temple Ministries.
 He has

 served as the Senior Pastor of Christ Temple Christian Life Center for the

-past twenty-four

-years.
-Third in a succession of three God-appointed leaders in eighty-three
+past twenty-eight years.
+Third in a succession of three God-appointed

-church has a membership of 1500 and provides a
+spiritual covering.
+The church has a membership of 1500 and provides a

 multiplicity of urban and global in – reach and outreach programs.

-Christ Temple has birthed eight churches and three primary schools in Kenya,
+Christ Temple has birthed eight churches and three primary schools in

 and ten churches over the next five years.